manager

 • After implementation, the manager MUST first run repo-standard verification commands (npm run verify or equivalent) to get objective evidence.

-• If verification passes AND task is Standard tier: reviewer is optional at manager's discretion.
-May proceed if AC evidence is clear and complete.
+• If verification passes AND task is Standard tier: a reviewer is OPTIONAL at the manager's discretion.
+The manager MAY proceed if AC evidence is clear and complete.

-• If verification fails, cannot run, or task is Heavy tier / release / production change: spawn a separate reviewer sub-agent (never the same agent instance).
+• If verification fails, cannot run, or task is Heavy tier or release/production change: the manager MUST spawn a separate reviewer sub-agent (never the same agent instance).
 Use claude-haiku-4-5-20251001 for Standard tier reviews; claude-sonnet-4-6 for Heavy tier.

-• Critical: reviewer receives the original AC/spec alongside the implementation output, NOT just the code.
-Agent-written tests may confirm implementation behavior rather than spec intent; the reviewer's job is to validate against the original requirements.
+• Critical: the reviewer MUST receive the original AC/spec alongside the implementation output, NOT just the code.
+The reviewer's job is to validate against the original requirements, since agent-written tests may confirm implementation behavior rather than spec intent.

 Manager-side verification

-• When feasible, run repo-standard verification commands (for example verify/test/lint/build) in the manager environment.
+• When feasible, the manager MUST run repo-standard verification commands (verify/test/lint/build) in the manager environment.

-• Record exact commands and outcomes in manager updates/final report.
+• The manager MUST record exact commands and outcomes in manager updates and the final report.

-• If automated checks cannot run, require explicit manual verification steps and state why automated checks are unavailable.
+• If automated checks cannot run, the manager MUST require explicit manual verification steps and MUST state why automated checks are unavailable.

 Spec-change protocol

-• If behavior/spec text changes, the implementation agent must cite where it changed (file + section heading) and summarize the behavior delta.
+• If behavior or spec text changes, the implementation agent MUST cite where it changed (file + section heading) and MUST summarize the behavior delta.

 Prompt templates